-- If a supervisor of an agency/program receives a call from someone who suspects child abuse, the supervisor is expected to provide support, including allowing the person time to document the incident. - An agency/program should have a child abuse policy in place.
-Parents, caregivers and agency/program staff should know ahead of time how people in the agency/program will proceed if there is a suspicion of child abuse.
+- If a supervisor of an agency/program is informed that someone suspects child abuse, the supervisor is expected to provide support, which includes allowing the person time to document the incident. - An agency/program should have a child abuse policy in place.
+Parents, caregivers and staff should know ahead of time how people in the agency/program will proceed if there is a suspicion of child abuse.